simonmichael/hledger_site/src/index.md

 <!-- ** Site tips ------------------------------------------------------------>
 <a name="site"></a>

-Before we end the page, a few tips for using this website:
+And before we end the page, a few tips for using this website:

 - If the site's left-side navigation bar is hidden, use the lines button at top left to show it.
 - To change theme, use the paintbrush button.
 - To search, use the magnifying-glass button.
+- The Left and Right arrow keys will step through the main pages, as seen in the sidebar.
+  Then all pages, alphabetically, if you keep going..
 - [Access keys](https://en.wikipedia.org/wiki/Access_key#Access_in_different_browsers) are also available:\
   `s` toggle sidebar, `t` theme, `/` search,\
   `1` home page, `2` recent changes, `<` previous page, `>` next page.